alexm610/RPN_Calculator/readme.txt

 	- Need to modify the process of incrementing the stack pointer; as of now, the stack pointer points to the next space on the stack, regardless of the fact that there is nothing at that location yet.
 	- But first, try removing the dummy register; it seems like an unnecessary middle man...
+	- A ha!
+I slightly modified the design to work without a dummy register, seems to have the same behaviour as before
+	- EPIPHANY: rename the current 'stack pointer' to program counter, and create a new stack pointer register that is one less than the program counter!
+	- Time to go to bed.
+I was thinking about having a program counter and a stack pointer.
+This seems inefficient.
+So I will change the behaviour of the stack pointer such that UPON RESET the stack pointer is reset.
+Say the reset button is triggered, then the CPU is to write the data on SW[7:0] into position 0 of the stack, THEN the stack pointer is set to zero.
+And as more numbers are entered, the stack pointer is incremented to the next spot on the stack, SW[7:0] is written to this new position, and that's it.
+		At that point, stack pointer is pointing to the top of the stack.